Phoenix bans chains to tie up dogs, makes changes to animal shelter ordinance

 The City of Phoenix announced Tuesday that the city council passed revisions of ordinances regarding adequate shelter and types of restraints.

-“Adequate shelter means any natural or artificial cover accessible to an animal throughout the year, which is structurally sound, maintained in good repair to protect the animal from injury, and of sufficient size to permit the animal to enter, stand, turn around and lie down in a natural manner.
-Adequate shelter must protect the animal from extreme weather conditions, have adequate ventilation and drainage, and maintained in a manner which minimizes the risk of disease, investigations, or parasites.”
+It now reads: “Adequate shelter means any natural or artificial cover accessible to an animal throughout the year, which is structurally sound, maintained in good repair to protect the animal from injury, and of sufficient size to permit the animal to enter, stand, turn around and lie down in a natural manner.
+Adequate shelter must protect the animal from extreme weather conditions, have adequate ventilation and drainage, and maintained in a manner which minimizes the risk of disease, infestations, or parasites.”

+Previously, the animal cruelty ordinance did not go into detail on what types of shelters were considered adequate.

 Animal owners are also now banned from using chains as tethers.
 Those who use chains can be cited for Unlawful Restraint of a Dog, the city says.